 Clarence City Council – More than one third of the area of Clarence is natural bushland.
 Along with 191 kilometres of coastline and the Meehan Range, a skyline reserve which runs right along the eastern shore of the Derwent River, the city of Clarence has a unique appearance.

 The City of Glenorchy is a local government area of Tasmania nestled between the stunning icons of kunanyi / Mount Wellington and the Derwent River.
-Glenorchy City is Tasmania’s fourth largest city and home to 44,716 residents (ABS estimated resident population, March 2011).
+The City of Glenorchy is Tasmania’s fourth largest city.